- use a hardware USB analyzer

 Start the capture

-tshark: The capture session could not be initiated on interface 'usbmon2' (Can't open USB bus file /sys/kernel/debug/usb/usbmon/2t: Permission denied).
+$ tshark -i usbmon2 -w trace1.pcap Capturing on 'usbmon2' tshark: The capture session could not be initiated on interface 'usbmon2' (Can't open USB bus file /sys/kernel/debug/usb/usbmon/2t: Permission denied).
+Please check to make sure you have sufficient permissions, and that you have the proper interface or pipe specified.

-For security reasons tshark refuses to be run as root.
-So I needed to change some file access rights.
+refuses to be run as root.
+So I needed to change some file access rights.$ sudo chmod +rx /sys/kernel/debug/ $ sudo chmod a+rw /sys/kernel/debug/usb/usbmon/2t

 Then (re)start tshark and use Ctrl-C to stop after some traffic has been captured.